criskkky/swiftly_mapconfigs/README.md

   </p>

 ### How it works? 🤨
-This CS2 plugin facilitates the search for your desired configuration file located in `/game/csgo/cfg/MapConfigs/HERE.cfg`.
-It apply these configurations to the current map, initiating the search from longer configurations to shorter ones.
+This CS2 plugin applies configurations to the current map, initiating the search from longer configurations to shorter ones.
 This approach allows you to set up specific map configurations or connect them all using a common prefix.

+Your specific map configurations must be located in `/game/csgo/cfg/MapConfigs/HERE.cfg` where HERE is the map name or prefix.

 **For example, given the following maplist:**
 > `aim_deagle_lego` :: `aim_redline_s2` :: `aim_awp_lego` :: `aim_headshot_kill` :: `de_dust2` :: `de_mirage`